JP3R3IR4/TCS34725_TWI/README.md

-# I2C
+# TCS34725_TWI
-Develop a system that uses an I2C device
+Develop a system that uses an TWI device